-Crop Irrigation and Demand Program CPNRD provides cost-share for producers to install telemetry equipment that provides real-time data and allows the NRD to view water usage and soil moisture from the fields.
+Crop Irrigation and Demand Program In 2013, CPNRD starting providing cost-share for producers to install telemetry equipment that provides real-time data on water usage and soil moisture.
 The amount of water pumped and precipitation are measured to develop irrigation efficiencies by equipment type, soil water holding capacities and crop type.
-Participants may check gallons per minute used, inches applied per day and throughout the season, and soil moisture readings.
-The program was started in 2013.
+Participants can check gallons per minute used, inches applied per day and throughout the season, and soil moisture readings.